apache/maven/maven-core-it/README.txt

 it0014: Test POM configuration by settings the -source and -target for the
         compiler to 1.4

-it0015: Test marmalade-driven mojo support.
-This will compile supporting java
-        classes (mmld tag & taglib), generate plugin descriptor from mmld script, install the plugin, and finally use the new plugin.

 it0016: Test a WAR generation

 it0017: Test an EJB generation